HopkinsLaboratory/MobCal-MPI/README.md

-# MobCal-MPI 2.0
+# MobCal-MPI 2.0.1
 Parallelization of the commonly used MobCal suite to calculate ion mobilities and collision cross sections (2.0).
-For documentation, see the preliminary Quick Start Guide powerpoint.
-A full MobCal-MPI 2.0 user guide will be available in October 2023.

-# Changes in v2.0 <h3>
+# Changes in v2.0.1 <h3>
-The latest release of MobCal-MPI (v2.0) expands on its predecessor by implementing two-temperature theory to accuately compute ion mobilities and CCSs at arbitrary field strengths.
-All functionality from v1.2 is retained, including calulcation of CCSs within the low-field limit.
+The latest release of MobCal-MPI (v2.0) expands on its predecessor by implementing two-temperature theory to accurately compute ion mobilities and CCSs at arbitrary field strengths. v2.0.1 addresses fixes to the GUI and some compilation errors. v2.0.1 also includes a manual that details the accompanying GUI's functionality, how to compile the MobCal-MPI fortran code on various Unix platforms, and an Appendix that offers a step-by-step tutorial on how to calculate an ion's CCS from the ground up.

-A summary of the changes are included below:
+A summary of the changes from v1.2 to v 2.0.1 are included below:

 -	Implementation of two-temperature theory (2TT) within the MobCal-MPI framework
 -	Implementation of an empirical correction to 2TT, thus correcting systematic deviations between calculated and experimental high-field mobilities